This is the multi-page printable view of this section. Click here to print.

 3) Create the job:

-Basically the job will download the official clickhouse image and will create a pod with 2 containers:
+Basically the job will download the official ClickHouse image and will create a pod with 2 containers:

 • clickhouse-copier: This container will run the clickhouse-copier utility.